 Bud McLaughlin

-President, Haiti Mercy Mission
+President of Haiti Mercy Mission

 Dick Snook

-President Emeritus, Missionary Flights
+President Emeritus of Missionary Flights (MFI)

 Dennis Stauffer

-Seasonal pilot for Northern Youth Programs (Dryden, Ontario, Canada)
+Seasonal pilot for Northern Youth Programs

 Mark Stoltzfus

-Owner, Preferred Airparts LLC
+Former Owner of Preferred Airparts LLC

-Owner, Priority Air Charter LLC
+& Priority Air Charter LLC

 SUPPORTED STAFF